Kiss (UK radio station): Kiss 101 (Bristol)

 Starting out as a Bristol pirate radio station, it became part of the Galaxy Radio network broadcasting to South Wales and the West of England, playing pop, dance, hip hop, urban, R&B and electronic music as Galaxy 101.
 It was eventually bought by EMAP and became Kiss 101 in September 2006 and part of the Kiss network.

 Kiss 102 (Manchester) and Kiss 105 (Yorkshire)

 The Faze FM group licensed the name and logo from Kiss 100 to launch Kiss 102 in Manchester in October 1994.
 In February 1997, it expanded into Yorkshire launching Kiss 105.
 The group was later sold to Chrysalis Radio, and by September 1997 both stations became part of the Galaxy Radio network.

-Kiss 105-108 (East Anglia)
+Kiss 105–108 (East Anglia)

-The East Anglian and Severn Estuary versions of Kiss were previously known as Vibe FM.
+The East Anglian and Severn Estuary versions of Kiss were previously known as Vibe FM with DJs Nikki Elise and Ric Groves.
 EMAP bought the stations from Scottish Radio Holdings in August 2005, and rebranded them in September 2006.